HuynhHuuThang/Azure_Terraform_Template/environment/dev/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+build source:
+- dev : create a dev.tfvars for secret variables.
+        run terraform init at the dev environment root folder run terraform validate to validate the syntax run terraform plan -var-file <filename> to checking for resource changes

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 _For more examples, please refer to the [Documentation](https://example.com)_